fuzzywalrus/wp-auth0-for-all/README.md

 ## Changelog for both plugins

+## 1.3 - Disable Auth0 for Admin
+- `is_password_reset_page()` which despite its name) now handles all WordPress login-related actions.
+If I missed one, this the place to address it.

+## 1.2 - Disable Auth0 for Admin
+- Attempted to create an exception for the password reset page.

 ### 1.1
 - Added support for Auth0 custom domains
 - Added customizable login page HTML